 - Add onion and carrots to pot and stir for about 5 minutes until onions begin to soften.

-- Add tomatoes and spinach and continue to stir for a few additional minutes until tomatoes and spinach begin to wilt.
+- Add tomatoes, celery and spinach and continue to stir for an additional 2-3 minutes.

-- Bring to a boil, then reduce heat and simmer for an additional 10-15 minutes until carrots have softened completely.
+- Bring to a boil, then reduce heat and simmer for 10-15 minutes until carrots have softened completely.

 - Taste and season with additional spices if desired.